 About a quarter of Hamilton's open space (1,236 acres) is protected under Article 97 of the Massachusetts Constitution.
-All land acquired by Energy and Environmental Affairs (EEA) agencies (either in fee simple or by Conservation Restriction) is protected under Article 97 of the Amendments to the Massachusetts Constitution.
-EEA has a "no net loss" policy regarding the disposition of any Article 97 protected open space.
-Land that is protected under Article 97 requires a two-thirds vote of the Legislature regarding the disposition of any protected open space.40
+All land acquired by Energy and Environmental Affairs (EEA) agencies (either in fee simple or by CR) is protected under Article 97 of the Amendments to the Massachusetts Constitution.
+EEA has a "no net loss" policy with regards to the disposition of any Article 97 protected open space.
+Land that is protected under Article 97 requires a two-thirds vote of the Legislature with regards to the disposition of any protected open space.60

 Recently, Hamilton has worked not just to preserve its existing open space, but to protect and acquire additional parcels.
-These include a gift of 27 acres of restricted open space with Riverwalk Reservation and a canoe launch at the Patton Homestead, the Community Preservation Act (CPA)-funded acquisition of 170 acres at Sagamore Hill (Hamilton holds the Conservation Restriction and the Essex County Greenbelt Association owns the land), and a Land Acquisition Policy that established a uniform method for obtaining assets.41 Table 3.1.6
+These include a gift of 27 acres of restricted open space with Riverwalk

-40 Executive Office of Energy and Environmental Affairs.
+60 Executive Office of Energy and Environmental Affairs.